The Health Benefit of Collagen Supplements

 So when it comes to collagen pills vs powder or choosing a collagen drink, the choice of which collagen supplement to try is down to personal choice.

-On the other hand, it is important to note that most collagen powder and super collagen supplements make use of either animal or marine collagen, meaning they contain animal products and are unsuitable for vegans.
-Some experts say bovine collagen peptide is best avoided regardless, because it takes longer to absorb than alternatives.
+On the other hand, it is important to note that most collagen powder and super collagen supplements make use of either animal or marine collagen, meaning they contain animal products.
+Vegans and vegetarians, look away now.

-For those who are seeking to boost their collagen production through supplements, it is important to choose wisely.
+For those who are seeking to boost their collagen production through supplements, it's important to choose wisely.
 In general, you should look for high-quality products, which are paleo friendly and gluten free, in order to reduce the chances of encountering unwanted side effects.

-Sönd's supplements come in capsule form and contain silica, which stimulates collagen production in the body, counteracting the body's natural tendency to produce less collagen with age.
+Sönd's Silica Supplements come in capsule form and contain silica, which stimulates collagen production in the body, counteracting the body's natural tendency to reduce collagen production with age.
 This, combined with calcium, magnesium and vitamin E, helps to nourish the skin and reduce the appearance of fine lines and wrinkles and helps to produce more collagen naturally.

-The Jump Start Silica Supplements are suitable for those who need a gluten-free diet, or those who adhere to a paleo diet, because they contain natural ingredients.
-Unlike most collagen supplements on the market, they are vegan-friendly as well.
+Our supplements are suitable for those who follow a gluten-free diet, or those who adhere to a paleo diet, because they contain natural ingredients.
+Unlike most collagen supplements on the market, they are vegan-friendly too.